Policy on Access for People with Disabilities

 Attorneys in a proceeding should notify the court as soon as they become aware that a person with a disability is involved in a proceeding and will require an accommodation from the court.

-The Judicial Branch has adopted a Grievance Procedure and an Accommodation Complaint/Grievance form to implement the policy stated herein.
+The Judicial Branch has adopted a Grievance Procedure for Disability Accommodation and a Grievance Form for Disability Accommodation to implement the policy stated herein.

-- A copy of the court's notice of compliance, Grievance Procedure, and Accommodation Complaint/Grievance form shall be available in each clerk's office and provided to any individual.
+- A copy of the Judicial Branch's Grievance Procedure for Disability Accommodation and Grievance Form for Disability Accommodation shall be available in each clerk's office and provided to any individual.

-- The court shall make every reasonable effort to resolve any complaints to the satisfaction of the person with a disability.
+- The court shall make every reasonable effort to resolve any grievances to the satisfaction of the person with a disability.

 Nothing in this policy shall be construed to impose limitations or to invalidate the remedies, rights, and procedures accorded to any individuals with disabilities under local, state or federal law.